Easy Homemade Japanese Glass Floats

 Click here to view the whole party—>>>COUNTRY SHRIMP BOIL PARTY.

-Starting with the fish net.
-I wanted to darken the color so I decided to tea dye the netting.
-If you would like to darken your net, all you’ll need to do is bring some water to a boil, add 5 black tea bags and the netting.
+It’s super easy to give the netting a “used” look.
+Start by bringing a pot of water to a boil, add 5 black tea bags and the netting.
+Why black tea?
+Because it will give out a nice dark color.
 Let the netting sit in the tea for at least 30 minutes.
 Remove the netting from the tea, place the netting under running cold water and wring out any remaining tea.
 Place outside to dry.

 Supplies: